-Incomplete Courses/Grades:
+Incomplete Course:

-An incomplete course grade is given when required work has not been completed in a given course by the end of the quarter.
+An incomplete course grade is given when required course work has not been completed by the end of the quarter.
 Coursework includes assignments, activities, and other examinations.
+An incomplete is only given for a particular course when the instructor has approved alternative deadlines for any particular assignments(s).
 All work must be completed by the end of the quarter.
 Failure to comply will result in the incomplete grade reverting to an "F" for the course work.
 Students should contact the instructor to make-up incomplete work.
 Incomplete course which is made up with instructor approval will have the incomplete replaced with graded assignment and will be used for GPA evaluation but all make up work are included for measurement of the maximum published time frame (150% of program length).